alexkaufman06/unit-testing-rxjs/README.md

 # Unit Testing RxJS with Marble Diagrams
-This is repository serves as documentation on learnings from watching the PluralSight course on this subject.
+This repository serves as documentation on learnings from watching the PluralSight course on Unit Testing RxJS with Marble Diagrams.

 ## Getting Started
 * Marble Testing allows us to write tests for asynchronous functionality in a synchronous and visual way